dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 ## Demonstration component

 The following `CultureExample1` component can be used to demonstrate Blazor globalization and localization concepts covered by this article.
-Add the compoent to a local test app based on a Blazor project template.

 `Pages/CultureExample1.razor`: